ryQuant/MicroStrategy/README.md

 # MicroStrategy
 There's a Bitcoin equity it's called MicroStrategy Right?
+There is no second best Bitcoin equity.